aam29dc/x86-AT_T-linux/README.md

 ````
 ______________________________________________________________________________________________________________________________________________________
 In 64bit mode, there are 16 FP registers (along w/ previous) named `xmm0` to `xmm15`.<br>
---We don't push and pop values onto a FP stack, we just use `movss`,`movsd` either s/d for single/double precision, but this mov cannot use immediate values, instead a constant must be stored in memory.<br>
+--We don't push and pop values onto a FP stack, we just use `movss`,`movsd` either s/d for single/double precision, but this mov cannot use immediate values, instead a constant which must be stored in memory.<br>
 --`cvtss2sd %xmm0, %xmm0` converts a single precision float to a double precision, and stores it back into `xmm0`<br>
 --`movsd name(%rip), %xmm0` is the same as `movsd name, %xmm0`<br>
+--we dont push 0 onto a FP stack then pop off into memory, we just `pxor` our register with the p meaning packed.
 ````assembly
 .section .data
 d1:	.double 1.23